Anywhere With You

 Looking across the table, Misty was still grinning behind her spiked coffee.

-“Take me with you to Juliet's wedding," Will said.
-"It's not a big deal.
+“I want to be your date for Juliet’s wedding,” Wes said.
+“It’s not a big deal.
 You need a date, right?
-I'll do it."
+I’ll do it.”

 “But...but Juliet is your ex.
 You guys lived together.
 You-you slept together.”
 Wildly and passionately, according to Juliet.